knative/docs/docs/eventing/sugar/README.md

         - image: <some image>
 ```

-The Sugar Controller will notice AutoTrigger is enabled for that resource, and
+The Sugar Controller will notice AutoTrigger is enabled for that resource.
+It
-create a trigger subscribing the Knative Service "hello-sugar" to all events
+will create a trigger subscribing the Knative Service "hello-sugar" to all
-send to the "default" Broker, the cluster will have a Trigger like:
+events sent to the "default" Broker.
+The Trigger will resemble the example:

 ```yaml
 apiVersion: eventing.knative.dev/v1